pavlo-u/solomka-chain/docs/src/getstarted/local.md

 ---
 title: "Local Development Quickstart"
 description: "This quickstart guide will demonstrate how to quickly install and setup your local Solana development environment."
-keywords:
-  - rust
-  - cargo
-  - toml
-  - program
-  - tutorial
-  - intro to solana development
-  - blockchain developer
-  - blockchain tutorial
-  - web3 developer
+keywords: "rust, cargo, toml, program, tutorial, intro to solana development, blockchain developer, blockchain tutorial, web3 developer"
 ---

 This quickstart guide will demonstrate how to quickly install and setup your local development environment, getting you ready to start developing and deploying Solana programs to the blockchain.